 Close to a dozen pastors, reverends and bishops crowded the entrance to the Steen Outdoor Advertising building in Southwest Philly on Tuesday to protest a billboard that makes a cheeky edit to the 7th Commandment.

-A group of Port Richmond third-graders from nearby St. George Catholic School already protested the sign last week.
-Philadelphia Unification Church Pastor Crescentia DeGoede said her group gave the company notice they were going to hold a protest of
+Port Richmond third-graders from nearby St. George Catholic School already protested the sign last week.
+Philadelphia Unification Church Pastor Crescentia DeGoede said her group gave the company notice they were going to hold a protest of their own three

 IKEA Thailand has apologized to Thai Transgender Alliance for the unintended offense caused by an advert featuring a transgender person.